 - Lukpan Akhmedyarov’s case: perpetrators of the assassination attempt against the journalist have been convicted

-- The Open Dialog Foundation expresses its condolences to the relatives of the deceased journalist Igor Larra
+- The Open Dialogue Foundation expresses its condolences to the relatives of the deceased journalist Igor Larra

 - Court hearings in the case against the following mass media outlets